 How does party registration work?

-Fill out the Party Registration form on-line (below) by Sunday at 5pm for the upcoming week (Mon-Sun), wait for a response from the program administrators and schedule a time to meet with them, and then complete the registration of your Friday or Saturday night party by visiting Off-Campus Student Life (Granville Towers South, 1st Floor, Suite 2100) at the scheduled time (will take no more than 15 min and will be via Zoom for the Fall 2020 Semester).
+For 1st Time Users*: Fill out the Party Registration form on-line (below) by Sunday at 5pm for the upcoming week (Mon-Sun), wait for a response from the program administrators, and schedule a time to meet with them (will take no more than 15 min and will be via Zoom for the Fall 2020 Semester).

 On the registration form, provide us with two contact persons, two UNC emails, two cell phone numbers, and your local Chapel Hill address.

-If a noise complaint on your house is received, dispatch will call and give you a warning.
+If a noise complaint on your house is received, Chapel Hill PD will call or text and give you a warning.